All Episodes

 But he was rejected.

-So he's got to come back, he's got to sweeten the pot.
+So he's got to come back.

-Uh something like this has to be approved by regulatory agencies and so forth and so on.
+Something like this has to be approved by regulatory agencies and so forth and so on.

-Doug, you know who Jack Welch is.
+Look, Doug, you know who Jack Welch is?

 Jack Welch, the famed chief executive officer of General Electric.

-Jack Welch is out there every day now uh on cable news and writing columns, and he's just bashing Obama's economic policies like you can't.
+Jack Welch is out there every day now on cable news and writing columns, and he's just bashing Obama's economic policies like you can't.

 He ran NBC News when GE owned it.